neil-yoga-crypto/crud-true-power/README.md

 ### Install
-NPM package coming soon.
+Yarn and NPM packages coming soon.
 For now, you can install it in your project using git clone:
 ```
 git clone https://github.com/neil-yoga/crud-tp
 mv crud-tp* . # move files to your project so you can require them with ./